MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsDialInConferencingConfiguration.md

 # New-CsDialInConferencingConfiguration

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

 Creates a new collection of dial-in conferencing configuration settings.
-These settings determine how Microsoft Lync Server 2010 responds when users join or leave a dial-in conference.
-In particular, information is returned regarding whether or not participants are required to record their name when joining a conference, and how (or if) the system announces that someone has joined or left the call.

-**Below Content Applies To:** Lync Server 2013

-Creates a new collection of dial-in conferencing configuration settings.
-These settings determine how Lync Server responds when users join or leave a dial-in conference.
-In particular, information is returned regarding whether or not participants are required to record their name when joining a conference, and how (or if) the system announces that someone has joined or left the call.
-This cmdlet was introduced in Lync Server 2010.

-**Below Content Applies To:** Skype for Business Server 2015

-Creates a new collection of dial-in conferencing configuration settings.
-These settings determine how Skype for Business Server 2015 responds when users join or leave a dial-in conference.
+These settings determine how Skype for Business Server responds when users join or leave a dial-in conference.
 In particular, information is returned regarding whether or not participants are required to record their name when joining a conference, and how (or if) the system announces that someone has joined or left the call.
 This cmdlet was introduced in Lync Server 2010.